petterdaae/openbanking/README.md

 * [ ] Create multilevel categories
 * [ ] Transfer between accounts
 * [ ] Show status on future economy

-## ❌  Problems
-* [ ] At this point in time it is clumsy to determine the uniqueness of transactions from Sbanken.
-Therefore, the uniqueness is currently determined by the transaction date and amount.
-If there are several transactions with the same date and amount they will be added several times to the databse, but they will all look the same.
-So, if there exists two transactions with the same date and amount, but different descriptions, only one of them will be added to the database twice.